MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 There are a few cases where code can be debugged into despite the `allowDebugging` flag has been set to `false`.
 These are:

 - Someone will still be able to view your code if an extension is deployed through Visual Studio Code as a **DEV extension**, as opposed to deployed using a cmdlet, by using the **Extension Management** page in [!INCLUDE [prod_short](includes/prod_short.md)] or via AppSource.
-- Custom external tools for AL might get access to the DAL information exposed by the debugger by listening to debugger events triggered by Visual Studio Code.

 ### allowDownloadingSource